-Engaging families in your curriculum helps foster support for physical education, improves student achievement, and improves the class environment.
+Engaging families in your curriculum can help foster support for your program, improve student achievement, and improve the class environment.
 Find opportunities to communicate what you do in your class, why it is important, and how families can support your efforts.
-This can be done through class websites, newsletters, presentations, videos, social media, communication apps, and various school events.
-Here are some additional way to engage families:
+This can be done through class websites, newsletters, presentations, videos, social media, communication apps, and attending various school events.
+Here are some additional ideas:

 - Assign homework activities that require participation from family members.
 Examples include: psychomotor tasks that require another person, physical activity logs that require a guardian's signature, family history reports that details genetic risk factors, etc.

 - Host activities that incorporate family involvement such as a physical education showcases, "Family Fitness Nights," and field days.
 Family members can be involved as observers of student performances, volunteers, or through direct participation.
 Don't forget to thank them!